COUNTRY REPORT 2017

 After Omnipresent, Lenta also released Stanislav Todorov–Rogi’s debut feature Bubblegum (Dynamic Arts), which attracted 44,773 viewers and had 190,760 EUR gross.

 Three other privately financed films ranked seventh, eighth and ninth: Georgi Kostov’s Sex Academy – Men, produced and released by Media Production with 10,038 admissions and 38,754 EUR gross; Todor Anastasov’s Damascena, produced and released by Damascena Film Company, with 8,655 admissions and 31,101 EUR gross, and Andrey Andonov’s NoOne (Egregore Films), released by A+Films, with 4,391 admissions and 15,538 EUR gross.
 The 10th place was taken by Radoslav Spassov’s The Singing Shoes with 4,004 admissions and 13,812 EUR gross.

 GRANTS AND NEW LEGISLATION

-In 2016, the Bulgarian National Film Center provided the main funding for film production.
-The Bulgarian National Television contributed with pre-sales to the budget of some national films, already supported by the NFC.
+In 2017, the Bulgarian National Film Center provided the main funding for film production and the Bulgarian National Television contributed with pre-sales to the budget of some national films, already supported by the NFC.

-In 2016, the National Palace of Culture, which registered in 2015 at the NFC as a film production company, fulfilled its promise and supported some Bulgarian films, mostly documentaries.
-The Palace offered for free both Hall 1 and the Lumière hall for the premieres of some films.
+In 2017, the National Palace of Culture, which registered in 2015 at the NFC as a film production company, continued to support selected Bulgarian films by offering for free Hall 1 to Galin Stoev’s debut feature The Infinite Garden.
+The film opened the 31st edition of the Cinemania Film Panorama.